Stock Markets Mostly Rise, Yen Hits 34-year Low - UrduPoint

 "Many investors are concerned that an uptick on Friday could upend dovish expectations," said David Morrison, senior market analyst at Trade Nation.

-The Frankfurt DAX was up in afternoon deals even as leading German economic institutes lowered the 2024 growth forecast for Europe's top economy to 0.1 percent.
+The Frankfurt DAX rose 0.5 percent to a new record high even as leading German economic institutes lowered the 2024 growth forecast for Europe's top economy to 0.1 percent.

+Paris added 0.3 percent to also close at a record high and London finished flat.

 Hong Kong and Shanghai closed more than one percent lower.